Graduate Program Application Process

 Students seeking admission to graduate status at the University of California must hold a bachelor's degree or its equivalent from an institution of acceptable standing.
 The program of preparation should be substantially the same, both in the distribution of academic subject matter and in scholarship achievement, as the requirements for a comparable degree at the University of California.

-Applicants for admission are evaluated by the prospective major department and the graduate dean in terms of their scholastic qualifications and their preparation for the proposed field of study.
+Applicants for admission are evaluated by the prospective major department and the Graduate Dean regarding their scholastic qualifications and preparation for the proposed field of study.

 - Apply via the web: www.graddiv.ucsb.edu/eapp/